SavingTool/hmrc-income-tax/README.md

 | `VAT_REGISTRATION_THRESHOLD` | Annual turnover threshold for VAT registration |
 | `EMPLOYER_NI_RATE` | Employer NI rate above the secondary threshold |
 | `EMPLOYER_NI_SECONDARY_THRESHOLD` | Weekly secondary threshold for employer NI |

+**Note on VAT calculations:** A `calculateVat` function is intentionally out of scope for this library.
+VAT involves too many situational factors (exempt vs zero-rated vs reduced-rate supplies, partial exemption, flat-rate scheme, margin scheme, etc.) for a single function to be correct in the general case without a richer input model.
+The rate and threshold data above is provided so consumers can apply the relevant rate for their specific situation.

 ### `calculatePensionAnnualAllowance`